itkovian/sarchive/README.md

   - month: YYYYMM, by providing `--period=montly`
   - day: YYYYMMDD, by providing `--period=daily`
 This allows for easily tarring old(er) directories you still wish to keep around, but probably no longer immediately need for user support.
+Each of these directories are also created upon file archival if they do not exist.

 `sarchive -s /var/spool/slurm -a /var/backups/slurm/job-archive`

+## Features

+- Multithreaded, watching one hash dir per thread.
+- Separate processing thread to ensure swift draining of the inotify event queues.
+- Clean log rotation when SIGHUP is received.
+- Experimental support for clean termination on receipt of SIGTERM or SIGINT, where job events that have already been seen are processed, to minimise potential loss when restarting the service.

 ## RPMs